excellogalihs/arch/README.md

 Power Button → UEFI → GRUB → SDDM → Hyprland → Desktop
 ```

-If you land on the SDDM login screen, log in with the user you created in Step 15.
-You should land on a mostly-empty Hyprland desktop — that's expected.
+Log in with the user from Step 15.
+You'll land on a mostly-empty Hyprland desktop — that's expected, that's the point of Part 2.

 ---

-# Part 2 — Post-Installation Setup
+# Part 2 — Everything Else

 ## 22. Run the Dotfiles Installer

-These are my personal dotfiles, and I'd recommend them for getting the rest of your desktop set up — wallpaper, waybar, wofi, kitty theme, keybinds, shell config, AUR helper, all of it.
-Open a terminal on your fresh desktop and run:
+These are my own dotfiles, and I'd genuinely recommend them for the rest of the setup — wallpaper, waybar, wofi, kitty theme, keybinds, shell config, AUR helper, all of it.
+Fire up a terminal on your fresh desktop and run:

 ```bash
 bash <(curl -fsSL https://raw.githubusercontent.com/excellogalihs/friedrice/main/install.sh)